Which High School Classes Prepare You For the SAT?

 That said, in general we recommend that before taking the SAT, you have taken a minimum of Algebra II and sophomore year English.
 While these aren’t necessarily the magical formula to mastering the SAT, they do almost certainly serve as the foundation for most of the verbal and math questions posed on the SAT.

 If you’re pondering when to take the SAT, we recommend that you meet with a guidance counselor to discuss your course track and how to maximize it towards success on the SAT.
-If you’re still feeling lost, consider the benefits of CollegeVine’s full service, customized SAT Tutoring Program, where the brightest and most qualified tutors in the industry guide students to an average score increase of 140 points.
+If you need more help preparing for the SAT, check out our free guide with our top 8 tips for mastering the SAT.

 For more about preparing for the SAT, see these valuable CollegeVine posts: